‘The world as we have created it is a process of our thinking. It cannot be changed without changing our thinking.’

 Flexiscribes are the devices or mechanisms in an organisation that create business flexibility.
 Wise organisations develop and manage their flexiscribes, in order to manage business risk and improve business impact.Flexiscribes when triggered, may operate continuously or periodically.
 They can work alone, or in combination.
 Flexiscribes are owned or controlled by the organisation.
 The biological equivalent of flexiscribes are biological genes & epigenes that enable physical characteristics to vary between organisms of the same species.

-Flexiscribes can be grouped into three categories; business hygiene ones, business generated ones and business culture ones.
-At last count, I’ve identified 10 business hygiene ones, 17 business-generated ones and 5 business culture ones.
+Flexiscribes can be grouped into three categories; business hygiene ones, business-generated ones and business culture ones.
+At last count, I’ve identified 10 hygiene ones, 19 business-generated ones and 6 business culture ones.
 Similarly, under the subject of personal flexibility (PFL), I’ve identified 8 hygiene ones, 11 self-generated ones and 5 personal ones.

 If your organisation has a relatively weak business vision, it’s worth examining three influences on that vision; the organisation’s comfort zone, the ‘vocal minority’ and the infrastructure.
 It’s then possible to use flexiscribes to:

 - improve the organisation’s comfort zone (in setting the vision),

 - act on the ‘vocal minority’ (those ‘opinion leader’ voices having a disproportionate impact on the decision-making) and

 - improve the organisation’s infrastructure (resources, systems & structures).

 How do flexiscribes link to business risk & reward?
 See Flexiscribes-and-Business-Risk